-What should a truly pious individual, a chasid, pray for?
+What should a truly pious individual, a saintly chasid, pray for?

-The Hebrew word Metzoh is not clear.
+The meaning of the Hebrew word Metzoh is not clear.
 It may mean ‘finding’ or ‘leaving’ or ‘results.’

 This “time of finding” or “time of leaving” must be something that is very important to the pious chasid.
 Something that may not be within his power to control.
 The Talmud records no fewer than five opinions as to what a chasid should pray for:

 2. Torah enlightenment.
-Maimonides wrote that revelations of truth are like one who is walking in the dark and lightning suddenly lights up the way.
-For some, these illuminating bolts of lightning are constant; for others, they occur frequently; and for others, only rarely.
-It is fitting to pray to merit these illuminations of truth on a constant basis, so that one may successfully find the path of truth and arrive at the highest level of human perfection.
+Maimonides wrote that revelations of truths are like one who is walking in the dark and lightning suddenly lights up the way.
+For the select few, these illuminating bolts of lightning are constant; for others, they occur frequently; and for some, only rarely.
+It is fitting to pray to merit these illuminations of truth on a constant basis, so that we may successfully find the path of truth and arrive at the highest level of human perfection.

 4. Burial.
 Also, a time of departure, and a time for results.
 One should strive to achieve an impact on others that will cause good even after one’s death.
 One should desire an honorable burial — not as a platform for honor and self-aggrandizement — but as sign of one’s stature in order to provide inspiration and a positive influence on future generations.

 The final opinion is the most surprising, even a bit shocking.
 Yet this is the opinion favored by the Talmudic sages in the Land of Israel!